On the Atomki nuclear anomaly after the MEG-II result: Introduction

 For our analysis, we employ a multipole expansion method and give an estimate for the range of values of the effective nucleon couplings to the new light state in order to match the experimental observations.
 We will show that a spin-2 state is highly disfavoured by the SINDRUM search for the decay $\pi^+ \to e^+ \nu_e X$\,\cite{SINDRUM:1986klz}, while a CP-even scalar boson could potentially accommodate the Helium and Carbon anomalies while being compatible with other experimental bounds.

 The paper is structured as follows.
 In Sec.\,\ref{sec:review} we review the anomalous measurements performed by the Atomki experiment, the null result from MEG-II and comment on the possible theoretical interpretations.
 In Sec.\,\ref{sec_sig} we describe the multipole expansion formalism while in Sec.\,\ref{sec_X17_0} and Sec.\,\ref{sec_X17_2} we detail the calculations for the decay rates of the $^8$Be, $^4$He and $^{12}$C resonances for the spin-parity assignments considered in this work.
 We present our results in Sec.\,\ref{sec:res} and we then conclude in Sec.~\ref{sec:conc}.
 We also add some appendices with more technical details.
-In App.\,\ref{App:non_rel_spin2} we derive the nonrelativistic expansion of the nuclear tensor operators.
+In App.\,\ref{App:non_rel_spin2} we derive the nonrelativistic expansion of the nuclear tensor operators and in App.\,\ref{App:chiSQ} we present some details of the stastycal procedure that we have adopeted.
 In App.\,\ref{App:sindrum} we calculate the rate of the charged pion decay $\pi^+\to e^+ \nu_e X$ for a scalar and spin-2 boson.
 Finally in App.\,\ref{App:bound0} we summaryze the relevant bounds for a scalar boson.